Themes in Italian Renaissance painting

 This article about the development of themes in Italian Renaissance painting is an extension to the article Italian Renaissance painting, for which it provides additional pictures with commentary.
 The works encompassed are from Giotto in the early 14th century to Michelangelo's Last Judgement of the 1530s.

 The themes that preoccupied painters of the Italian Renaissance were those of both subject matter and execution – what was painted and the style in which it was painted.
-The artist had far more freedom of both subject and style than did a Medieval painter.
+The artist had far more freedom of both subject and style than did a medieval painter.
 Certain characteristic elements of Renaissance painting evolved a great deal during the period.
-These include perspective, both in terms of how it was achieved and the effect to which it was applied, and realism, particularly in the depiction of humanity, either as symbolic, portrait or narrative element.
+These include perspective, both in terms of how it was achieved and the effects to which it was applied, and realism, particularly in the depiction of humanity, either as symbolic, portrait or narrative element.

 Themes

 The Flagellation of Christ by Piero della Francesca (above) demonstrates in a single small work many of the themes of Italian Renaissance painting, both in terms of compositional elements and subject matter.
 Immediately apparent is Piero's mastery of perspective and light.
 The architectural elements, including the tiled floor which becomes more complex around the central action, combine to create two spaces.
 The inner space is lit by an unseen light source to which Jesus looks.
 Its exact location can be pinpointed mathematically by an analysis of the diffusion and the angle of the shadows on the coffered ceiling.
 The three figures who are standing outside are lit from a different angle, from both daylight and light reflected from the pavement and buildings.